foerstj/green-range/README.md

 Requires _Dungeon Siege: Legends of Aranna_.

 To install, put the dsmap & dsres files into the DSLOA folder of your installation directory.\
-The custom music dsres is optional.
+The custom music dsres and the German translation dsres are optional.

 ## About
 _The Green Range is a mountain range on the continent of Aranna that marks the southeastern border of the Aranoi Desert.